outline/rich-markdown-editor/README.md

 #### `onSave`

-This callback is triggered when the user explicitly requests to save using a keyboard shortcut, `META+S` or `META+Enter`.
-You can use it as a signal to save the document to a remote server.
+This callback is triggered when the user explicitly requests to save using a keyboard shortcut, `Cmd+S` or `Cmd+Enter`.
+You can use this as a signal to save the document to a remote server.

 #### `onCancel`